-2) Some people just don't like to recommend to others, or dislike giving high scores.
-You'd be shocked by the of times I've heard respondents say, "Your product is perfect, but I never give perfect scores!"
-Some respondents personally prefer to keep to themselves, and don't give out recommendations at all.
+2) Some people just don't like to recommend to others or dislike giving high scores.
+You'd be shocked by the number of times I've heard respondents say, "Your product is perfect, but I never give perfect scores!"
+Some respondents personally prefer to keep to themselves and don't give out recommendations at all.

 Note, however, that because NPS consists of only one to two questions, respondents are far more likely to respond.
 This leads to the next caveat.

 4) As with any survey, NPS is inaccurate if too many respondents skip the question.
 As an example, say that people really disliked your product to the point where they are trying to complete their task as quickly as possible.
 If they saw your final NPS question and were already majorly displeased, they may not even bother to answer the question and just close out of the tab.
 That creates bias because you are no longer accurately reporting the true likelihood that others will recommend your product.

 5) As with any metric, NPS requires statistically significant numbers.
 In other words, you can't expect that your NPS is a good reflection of your product's true likelihood of being recommended if you have only 5 responses.
 Problematically, B2B products fundamentally have fewer users than B2C products, so be sure to conduct your measurements with this potential issue in mind!

 6) You cannot ask for NPS too frequently, or else it will lead to burnout and non-response.
 For example, imagine if you were asked "How likely are you to recommend Gmail to your friends or colleagues?" every time you sent an email.
 You'd be furious!
 Generally speaking, try to design your NPS surveys so that they reach customers on a quarterly or annual basis.